zemiguel20/RoyalGameOfUr/docs/architecture.md

 For each player it will create a `TurnController` instance and configure it according to whether they are a player or NPC.

+### Turn flow
+The `TurnController` controls the turn sequence of a player.
+It has a `start` method that initiates the turn sequence and when the turn ends it emits the `turn_finished(TurnSummary)` signal.
+The `TurnSummary` is a data object that contains the important data that summarizes a turn, including the outcome (e.g. win, extra turn).
+The `BoardGame` will delegate the turn order depending on the given outcome of a turn.
+Once a turn finished with the result being that player winning the game, the `BoardGame` emits the `ended(player_winner)` signal.

+To control the rolling phase and the move selection phase of a turn, the `TurnController` has 2 subcontroller instances: the `RollController` which controlls the process of rolling the dice; and the `GameMoveSelector` which controller the process of selecting a move.
+Both of these classes will have sub-classes that implement certain behavior specific to the player or to the AI.
+The `RollController` has the `InteractiveRollController` for the player and the `AutoRollController` for the AI.
+The `GameMoveSelector` has the `InteractiveGameMoveSelector` for the player, and the `AIGameMoveSelector` for the AI.
+Which one to use is decided during the setup, depending on the game settings.

+These sub-controllers interact with the entities and their components to implement their behavior.